awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-redact-pii.md

 ## Step 4: Configure and deploy a prebuilt Lambda function<a name="ol-pii-step4"></a>

-To redact PII data, configure and deploy the prebuilt AWS Lambda function `ComprehendPiiRedactionS3ObjectLambda` for use with your S3 Object Lambda access point\.
+To redact PII data, configure and deploy the prebuilt AWS Lambda function `ComprehendPiiRedactionS3ObjectLambda` for use with your S3 Object Lambda Access Point\.

 **To configure and deploy the Lambda function**